Wim van de Camp: Member of the European Parliament, 2009–2019

 Van de Camp served as a Member of the European Parliament (MEP) between 14 July 2009 and 2 July 2019.
 He was the head of the CDA Delegation in the Group of the European People's Party from 2009 to 2014, when Esther de Lange took over as the Dutch EPP-delegation leader.
 In his role as MEP, he was a permanent member of the Committee on Civil Liberties, Justice and Home Affairs and substitute member of the Committee on Internal Market and Consumer Protection.
 From 2014 to 2019 he served on the Committee on Transport and Tourism, and was a substitute on the Budgetary Control and International Trade committees.
 He was also involved in EU-China relations as a member of the European Parliament Delegation for relations with China.
 He did not seek reelection for the 2019 European Parliament Election.

 Life after politics

-Since July 2020, Van de Kamp has been serving as a special advisor on education in emergencies, migration and inclusion to European Commissioner for Transport Adina-Ioana Vălean.
+Since July 2020, Van de Camp has been serving as a special advisor on education in emergencies, migration and inclusion to European Commissioner for Transport Adina-Ioana Vălean.